plus3network/backbone-pg-hstore/README.md

     // Create a collection
     var UserCollection = Backbone.Collection.extend({ model: UserModel });

+    // Lets fetch some users
     var users = new UserCollection();
     users.fetch({

         // You can choose to fetch some of the fields.
 If you omit this option
         // it will select all the fields from the hstore.
 Good if you only need
         // some of the fields in a large object.
         fields: [ 'firstName', 'lastName' ]

         // rows have the match following key/values, useful for filtering